davidderaedt/CC-EXT-SDK/README.md

-#Creative Cloud Extensions CLI
+#Creative Cloud Extension SDK

-Command line tools for building HTML based extensions for Adobe Creative Cloud applications.
+Unofficial SDK for building HTML based extensions for Adobe Creative Cloud applications.
+As of now, it consists of some command line tool / scripts and some templates.

 ###createext